Daniel-KM/Omeka-S-module-Contribute/README.md

 anybody.

-The main difference with module [Collecting] is the fact that this module uses standard resource template, so you don't need to create specific forms.
+The main difference with module [Collecting] is the fact that this module uses standard resource templates, so you don't need to create specific forms.

 Installation